 It's an honor to serve you, the voters of Flagler County!

 "This is your Elections Office.
 My duty is to enhance public confidence in the electoral process by providing accurate, fair and secure elections.
 Your vote is your voice in government.
 Please do not hesitate to call or stop by to ask a question.
 It is truly an honor to serve you, the voters of Flagler County."

 About Your Supervisor of Elections

 Kaiti Lenhart is a Florida native, born and raised in Ormond Beach, Florida.
 She has been administering elections since 2009 with the Flagler County Elections Office.
 She was appointed Supervisor of Elections by the Governor of Florida on January 9, 2015, and elected by majority vote during a Universal Primary Contest in August 2016.

 As Supervisor of Elections, Kaiti Lenhart performs her duties with a working knowledge of the Florida Election Code (Chapters 97-106, Florida Statutes) in all areas of Elections Administration.
 She is a Florida Certified Elections Professional and has conducted or assisted with conducting a total of thirty (30) Federal, state, local and municipal elections in Flagler County.

 Prior to her service in local government, Kaiti began her career as a graphic designer and web developer nearly 20 years ago.
 She owned her own business as a freelance designer for over seven years, providing web development and graphic design services to non-profits and small businesses.

-She is a very active member of the Florida State Association of Supervisors of Elections (FSASE) organization to improve the voting experience for all citizens across the State of Florida.
+She is a very active member of the Florida Supervisors of Elections (FSE) organization to improve the voting experience for all citizens across the State of Florida.

-- Board of Directors, Florida State Supervisor of Elections Association (FSASE)
+- Board of Directors, Florida Supervisor of Elections (FSE)

 - Board of Directors, Flagler County Rotary Club